When Children Feel Pain

 Pain medication, such as Tylenol, is often given by mouth to kids in liquid or pill form.
 While there is no denying that they work, may parents try to look for alternative ways to treat pain that is natural and even calming for the child to make them feel better.
 In many instances, medication is not needed.

 - Relaxation methods such as using the rocking chair moving up and down with them

 - Distraction techniques like blowing bubbles, allowing them to play a game, draw, or listen to music

 - Massage them in the bath, rub their back, or apply lotion

 - Change their position by sitting them up or letting them rest on pillows

 - Allow them to nap

 Baltic Essentials Amber

 You can treat pain naturally for kids using Baltic Essentials Amber too!
 Sometimes after an injury, your child will still feel the pain after you clean, bandage it or "kiss the boo-boo".
 You can purchase the 12 inch bracelets to put on their arms, but they can also be used as necklaces.Your child can also be in pain when they are feverish are have redness and inflammation where there is pain.
 Baltic Amber is fossilized resin that have been used for centuries to heal pain because it works as a powerful analgesic that can work for both of these issues.
 Amber has anti-inflammatory properties that can reduce swelling and ease the pain that originate from it.
 It can be used along with the non-medicinal options listed above to help your child get back to normal.
 Once it is placed near the source of the pain on the skin, amber will go to travel into the bloodstream and work its magic.
-Our products and be worn all day any day, but it should be noted that those under three should not keep it on without an adult around, especially during naps.
+Our products and be worn all day any day, but it should be noted that those under three should not keep it on without an adult around, especially during naps and sleeping.